Fallacies 1: Contemporary approaches

 Natural language is not an obstacle, but the condition of ordinary argumentation.

-The criticism of arguments does not escape argumentation.
-First, the diagnosis of fallacy must be justified.
-This justified diagnosis is only one move in a longer game, not the final move, not the final charge.
-In a subsequent move, the so-called “fallacious arguer” can exercise his right of reply, and try to refute the charge of fallacy.
+Criticizing arguments is an argument in itself.
+First, the diagnosis of a fallacy must be justified.
+This justified diagnosis is only one step in a larger process, not the final step or charge.
+Next, the so-called “fallacious arguer” may respond, and attempt to refute the accusation.

-And this reply may itself be challenged, and there is no inner rule as to who closes the game.
+This reply may then be challenged, and there are no rules as to who ends the discussion.